 As with any retail job, you must be prepared to serve people on a daily basis—you should be outgoing and prepared to answer questions clearly and patiently.
 Though most of your encounters with these fellow animal-lovers will likely be pleasant, you must be prepared for the occasional dissatisfied customer; dealing with angry customers requires you to remain calm, and to settle the dispute diplomatically.
-You must remain informed on new products and animal care.
+You must remain informed about new products and animal care.
 Customers will be asking you about the right size cages for particular birds, or how many fish a tank can hold.

 - Animal Behaviorists